sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Share_Team_Knowledge_using_Azure_Project_Wikis.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform the following exercises:

+- Exercise 1: Publish code as wiki
-- Create a wiki in an Azure Project
+- Exercise 2: Create and manage a project wiki
-- Add and edit markdown
-- Create a Mermaid diagram

-## Estimated timing: 60 minutes
+## Estimated timing: 45 minutes

 ## Architecture Diagram